RGB-WG/rgb.tech/content/program/rust/contract.md

 Firstly, using cargo to create a new project: `cargo new rgb20-token`, and enter
 it: `cd rgb20-token`.
 Then create a directory to store the contract file.
-You may name it whatever you like, here we set it to `contracts`: `mkdir contracts`.
+You may name it whatever you like, here we set it to `examples`: `mkdir examples`.
-See source codes at [RGB20-Token](https://github.com/oneforalone/rgb20-usdt).
+See source codes at [RGB20 Contract](https://github.com/bitlightlabs/bitlight-rgb20-contract).

 Here is the complete project file tree:

 ```
 ➜  rgb20-token git:(main) ✗ tree .
 .